What are the Main Causes of Varicocele?Fertility Treatment

 The doctor or patient can diagnose varicocele through a physical examination of the scrotum.
 During the physical examination, a mass like a bag of worms is often observed on top of the testicles.
 If the mass is large, the doctor can feel or touch it, but if the mass is small, the patient should take a deep breath and hold it during the Valsalva maneuver so that the doctor can detect the abnormal enlargement of the veins.

 If the varicocele couldn't be detected by physical examination, scrotal ultrasound should be used to scan the internal structure of the scrotum.
 During this examination, images are recorded by high-frequency sound waves, and the varicocele symptoms are detected.
 In other words, the most common method of diagnosing varicocele is using color Doppler ultrasound, which shows dilated and twisted veins in gray.

 By observing the dilated veins, the doctor can examine their diameter and comment on the type and severity of the disease.
-Of course, measuring the diameter of the veins is not definitive but helps identify the disease's severity.
+Of course, measuring the diameter of the veins is not definitive, but it helps identify the disease's severity.

 In varicocele surgery, the doctor makes a small incision on the abdomen and blocks the enlarged veins.
 The extent of this operation depends on various factors such as the patient's age, the disease's severity, the number of children he already has, being single or married, the association of varicocele with his sperm disorders, and his intention to have children shortly, etc.

 Varicocele surgery is usually done in four ways: laparoscopy, microsurgery, open surgery, and embolization.
 Of course, none of these techniques is superior to the others, and the doctor chooses one of them based on the severity of the disease.
 Also, in some cases, the surgical treatment of varicocele has complications such as infection, recurrent varicocele, hydrocele (accumulation of fluid in the scrotum), damage to arteries, etc.